axem-solutions/example/docs/dev_env.md

 echo "test environment"
 ```

-Create a Dockerfile that describe how to build this dummy image.
+Create a Dockerfile that describes how to build this dummy image.

 ``` title="Dockerfile"
 FROM debian:latest